Ludivine Diguelman

-Ludivine Diguelman (born 15 April 1984, in Montpellier) is a French football player currently playing for Nîmes of the Division 2 Féminine.
+Ludivine Diguelman (born 15 April 1984) is a French football player currently playing for Nîmes of the Division 2 Féminine.
 Diguelman plays as a midfielder and spent most of her career at Montpellier of the Division 1 Féminine, being one of the longest-serving players at Montpellier having joined in 2000.
 She is also a member of the France women's national football team making her first major tournament appearance with her nation at UEFA Women's Euro 2009.

 Career

 Diguelman was born in Montpellier and began her career with local club AS Gignac.
 She later joined Montpellier Le Crès.
 In 2001, Le Crès joined professional football club Montpellier HSC to form the club's women's section.
 Diguelman spent only a year in the youth system earning her debut during the 2001–02 season.
 Following the season, she was selected to attend CNFE Clairefontaine, the women's section of the prestigious Clairefontaine academy.
 She spent one year at the facility before returning to Montpellier.
 Upon her return in 2003, Diguelman was inserted into the starting eleven appearing in all 22 league matches scoring six goals.
 Her play, along with the team as a whole, saw Montpellier win the league title.
 The following season, Diguelman and Montpellier earned another title with the midfielder starting all 22 league matches.
 The 2005–06 season saw Montpellier earned no titles despite Diguelman scoring a career-high nine goals.
 Diguelman later helped the club win the 2006–07 Challenge de France and two seasons later contributed to the club's capture of another Challenge de France, as well as a 2nd-place finish in the league.
 The finish saw Montpellier earn qualification to the newly created UEFA Women's Champions League.